SarasAI-Institute/Python-Programming-with-AI/Module 01/Python Operators.md

 ## **Arithmetic Operators**
-* Arithmetic are fundamental in numerical computations
+* Arithmetic operators are fundamental in numerical computations
 * They are used extensively in mathematical calculations, ranging from basic arithmetic in everyday calculations to complex formulas in scientific and engineering applications

 | Symbol | Description                    | Code Example     | Code Output |